United-Codes/cloudofficeprint-javascript/README.md

 1. Open a terminal in the parent directory of this project, which can be found on [Github](https://github.com/United-Codes/apexofficeprint-javascript).
 2. Type in the terminal: `npm run test`

-In the file `printjob.test.ts`, the test for the `executeFullJson()`-function is skipped because this test needs an API to succeed.
-You can enable this test by remove the `.skip` on the first line (as explained in the test file).
+In the file `printjob.test.ts`, the tests for the `executeFullJson()`-function and for no input template are skipped because these tests needs an API key to succeed.
+You can enable these tests by removing the `.skip` on the first line (as explained in the test file itself).
 The tests make use of the [jest](https://jestjs.io/)-package.

 # ESLint
 Airbnb style guide is used in this project with some tweaks (see .eslintrc.json).